Survey Name: Coronavirus (COVID-19) Infection Survey (CIS)

 Geographic coverage: UK

-This quality and methodology report contains information on the quality characteristics (including the European Statistical System five dimensions of quality) of the statistics produced based on Coronavirus (COVID-19) Infection Survey (CIS) data, as well as the methods used to create them.
+This quality and methodology report contains information up to the end of 2022 on the quality characteristics (including the European Statistical System five dimensions of quality) of the statistics produced as outputs based on Coronavirus (COVID-19) Infection Survey data collected through study worker home visits up to July 2022 and remote data collection from August 2022, as well as the methods used to create them.

 The information in this report will help you to:

-The coronavirus (COVID-19) pandemic is having a profound impact across the UK.
-In response to the pandemic, the Coronavirus (COVID-19) Infection Survey was set up from April 2020 to estimate:
+In response to the COVID-19 pandemic, the Coronavirus Infection Survey was set up in April 2020 to estimate:

-how many people across England, Wales, Northern Ireland, and Scotland test positive for COVID-19 infection at a given point in time, regardless of whether they report experiencing symptoms
+how many people across England, Wales, Northern Ireland and Scotland would have tested positive for COVID-19 infection, regardless of whether they report experiencing symptoms

 the average number of new positive test cases per week

 Only private residential households and their residents aged 2 years and over are included in the survey.
-People in hospitals, care homes and/or other institutional settings are not included.
-In these settings, rates of COVID-19 infection are likely to be different.
-More information about rates of COVID-19 in care homes can be found in Impact of coronavirus in care homes in England: 26 May to 19 June 2020.
+People in hospitals, care homes and/or other communal settings are not included.

-The COVID-19 Infection Survey is based on a nationally representative survey with a random sample.
-We ask everyone over the age of 2 years in each household sample to have a nose and throat swab.
+The survey is based on a random sample of households to provide a nationally representative survey.
+We ask everyone aged 2 years and over in each household sample to take a nose and throat swab.
 These are tested for SARS-CoV-2 using reverse transcriptase polymerase chain reaction (RT-PCR).
 This is an accredited test that is part of the national testing programme.
 These samples are collected so we can estimate the number of people who are infected.

-We need to know more about how the virus is transmitted in individuals who test positive on nose and throat swabs; whether individuals who have had the virus can be reinfected; and about the incidence of new positive tests in individuals who have not been exposed to the virus.
 To address these questions, we collect data over time.
-Every participant is swabbed once; they are then invited to have repeat tests every week for another four weeks and then monthly until April 2022.
+Every participant is swabbed once; they are then invited to have repeat tests every week for another four weeks and then monthly.

-We use a number of different techniques to estimate the number of people testing positive for SARS-CoV2 (the virus that causes the coronavirus (COVID-19) disease) and the presence of antibodies, broken down by different characteristics (age, region and so on).
-The results are adjusted for a number of characteristics such as age, sex and region to be representative of the community population, and to help mitigate possible biases from non-consent and non-response.
+We use many different techniques to estimate the number of people testing positive for SARS-CoV-2 (the virus that causes the coronavirus (COVID-19) disease) and the presence of antibodies above different levels, broken down by different characteristics, including age and region.
+Results are adjusted to be representative of the community population and to help mitigate possible biases from non-consent and non-response.

 Uses and users of the COVID-19 Infection Survey

-The Welsh Government, Department of Health (Northern Ireland Executive) and the Scottish Government use the results from the COVID-19 Infection Survey to analyse and describe trends and changes in the COVID-19 pandemic for Wales, Northern Ireland, and Scotland respectively.
+The Welsh Government, Department of Health (Northern Ireland Executive), and Scottish Government use results from the survey to analyse and describe trends and changes in the pandemic for Wales, Northern Ireland and Scotland, respectively.

-The results of the COVID-19 Infection Survey contribute to the Scientific Advisory Group for Emergencies (SAGE) estimates of the rate of transmission of the infection, often referred to as "R".
-The survey also provides important information about the socio-demographic characteristics of the people and households who have contracted COVID-19.
-Results are also used to inform policy in government, providing an evidence base for decisions around changes to restrictions, helping with monitoring and surveillance, and with planning for services and vaccinations.
+The results of the COVID-19 Infection Survey contributed to the Scientific Advisory Group for Emergencies' (SAGE) estimates of the rate of transmission of the infection (often referred to as "R") and continues to contribute to epidemic estimates produced by the UK Health Security Agency.
+The survey also continues to provide important information about the socio-demographic characteristics of the people and households who have contracted COVID-19.
+Results are used to inform policy in government, providing an evidence base for decisions around changes to restrictions, helping with monitoring and surveillance, and with planning for services and vaccinations.

-Other users include academics and health researchers, who conduct research and analysis of the COVID-19 pandemic, the characteristics of those testing positive (such as their occupation, work location, travel status and symptoms experienced) and any possible inequalities associated with those.
+Other users include academics and health researchers, who conduct research and analysis of the pandemic, the characteristics of those testing positive (such as their occupation, work location, travel status and symptoms reported) and any possible inequalities associated with those.

-The media also report widely on the COVID-19 Infection Survey data and the general public are interested in the statistics produced by the COVID-19 Infection Survey to help understand trends in the percentage of people testing positive.
-The survey is also used by international audiences such as the World Health Organisation (WHO) who use the data to help measure the pandemic globally.
+The media also report widely on the COVID-19 Infection Survey data and the public are interested in the statistics produced by the survey to help understand trends in the percentage of people testing positive.
+The survey is also used by international audiences, such as the World Health Organization (WHO), who use the data to help measure the pandemic globally.